Ayush-2224/CryptoSphere/README.md

 npm install

-#Keep it running in one turminal and connect the metamask account with gaunache
+#Keep it running in one terminal and connect the metamask account with gaunache
 npx ganache-cli --port 8545 --networkId 1337

 npm run migrate:reset:frontend